geoext/geoext3-ws/src/map-component/dissecting-example.md

 </head>
 ```

-For this workshop it will be enough to always include the full builds of the library; and to always load them in the `<head>`.
+For this workshop it will be enough to always include the full builds of the library; and to always load them in the <code>&lt;head&gt;</code>.
 This technique allows us to basically forget about these resources for the course of the workshop.
 For a production website you would probably load the files in a different manor, and you would rather not load the versions of the libraries which contain everything.
 The creation of specific versions of the base libraries that only include what your application actually needs, is way beyond the scope of this workshop.

 ### `<script>`-tag in the `<body>`